Entity-Assist/EntityAssistReactive/PROMPT_ADOPT_EXISTING_PROJECT.md

    - Create or update .env.example using rules/generative/platform/secrets-config/env-variables.md as the source of truth.
 9. CI alignments
    - Add/update minimal GitHub Actions workflows for build/test and document required secrets.
+   - If the project is a GuicedEE library and GitHub Actions is selected, reference the shared workflow as an example; do not drop the YAML into the repo unless the maintainer approves that pipeline.
+Adapt as needed to the host's CI/CD and reuse the snippet below only as a template:
+      ```yaml
+      name: Maven Package
+      on:
+        workflow_dispatch:
+        push:
+      jobs:
+        GuicedInjection:
+          uses: GuicedEE/Workflows/.github/workflows/projects.yml@master
+          with:
+            baseDir: ''
+            name: 'Guiced Injection'
+          secrets:
+            USERNAME: ${{secrets.USERNAME}}
+            USER_TOKEN: ${{secrets.USER_TOKEN}}
+            SONA_USERNAME: ${{secrets.SONA_USERNAME}}
+            SONA_PASSWORD: ${{secrets.SONA_PASSWORD}}
+      ```
 10. README updates
    - State adoption of Rules Repository, link submodule path, and link PACT/RULES/GUIDES/IMPLEMENTATION/GLOSSARY.
+11. AI workspace alignment (selected engines)
+    - AI Assistant — `.aiassistant/rules/` with RULES.md sections 4/5, Document Modularity, and Forward-Only.
+    - GitHub Copilot — `.github/copilot-instructions.md` (or workspace note) covering the same constraints and STOP-gate policy.
+    - Cursor — `.cursor/rules.md` mirroring the same constraints.
+    - Roo — ROO_WORKSPACE_POLICY.md present/pinned if Roo is selected.

 - WebAwesome prompt language alignment (if selected)
   - When prompting, use WebAwesome component names to enforce alignment: